BookStackApp/website/content/blog/bookstack-release-v22-02.md

 **Upgrade Notices**

 - **PHP Requirements Change** - The minimum required version of PHP has changed from 7.3 to 7.4.
 - **Composer Requirements Change** - As of release v21.12.3 composer version 2.0 or greater is required.
-See our [v21.12.3 update notes](/docs/admin/updates/#updating-to-v21123-or-higher) for details of upgrading this.
+See our [v21.12.3 update notes](/docs/admin/updates/#updating-to-v21123-or-higher) for details on upgrading this.
-- **Security Releases** - During the last release cycle there was a security update.
+- **Security Releases** - During this last release cycle there was a security update.
 See the [v21.12.1 blog post](/blog/bookstack-release-v21-12-1/) for more detail.

 ### WYSIWYG Editor Updates